nightuuuu-dev/nightuuuu-dev/README.md

-- 👋 Hi, I’m @nightuuuu-dev i'm 16 YO
+- 👋 Hi, I’m @nightuuuu-dev i'm 17 YO
-- 👀 I’m interested in Minecraft Client Coding
+- 👀 I’m interested in Minecraft Serwer Making
-- 🌱 I’m currently learning Javaa
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on GZ Client
+- 💞️ GZCommunity / GZHC Owner
-- 📫 How to reach me discord nightuuuu_dev#2137
+- 📫 How to reach me discord night++#4342

 <!---
 nightuuuu-dev/nightuuuu-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.